'COVID chat': Officials urge Americans to stay home over holiday

 “Just family during this situation right now.
 Keep everyone safe,” he said from a rest stop in Connecticut.
 “I try to keep it low-key until we figure this all out.”

+Thanksgiving was not the only holiday being sacrificed for the sake of public health.
+The Roman Catholic Archdiocese of Chicago said on Tuesday it was canceling the in-person celebration of its Dec.
+11-12 “Our Lady of Guadalupe” festival, an event that typically draws some 200,000 faithful to a suburban shrine.

-Reporting by Susan Heavey in Washington, Maria Caspani and Nick Brown in New York, Nathan Layne in Wilton, Connecticut; Writing by Daniel Trotta and Steve Gorman; Editing by Jonathan Oatis, Lisa Shumaker and Lincoln Feast.
+Reporting by Susan Heavey in Washington, Maria Caspani and Nick Brown in New York, Nathan Layne in Wilton, Connecticut and Rich McKay in Atlanta; Writing by Daniel Trotta and Steve Gorman; Editing by Lisa Shumaker, Lincoln Feast and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.